SavoBit/katas/install-enforcerd-on-k8s/step3.md

 Finally we deploy the charts using helm.

-* aporeto-operator will install a daemon and some crds
+* aporeto-operator installs a deployment and crds
-* enforcerd will be deployed as a daemonset
+* enforcerd installs as a daemonset

-First we deploy aporeto-operator:
+Deploy aporeto-operator:

 ```
 helm install \